 - Conviction for a crime of moral turpitude that results in a sentence for imprisonment of two or more years

 Adultery as a ground for divorce comes with very serious implications.
 Substantiating adultery can be done with circumstantial or direct evidence.
 If adultery is proven in court, it can affect both asset division and alimony.

 A spouse who commits adultery in Georgia is prohibited from receiving spousal support.
 A court can also consider evidence of adultery when equitably dividing assets.
 This means the other spouse may be awarded a larger share of marital assets, particularly if the spouse who cheated used marital assets to benefit a lover or fund the affair.

 How Are Assets Divided in a Divorce in Lawrenceville, GA?

 Georgia uses an equitable distribution rule in asset division in divorce.
 This means assets are not necessarily divided 50-50.
-Rather, a court determines a property division that is fair and equitable.
+Rather, in the courtroom, they determine a division of assets that is fair and equitable.